melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

 ### Fetching only the first X rows

 In addition to `ORDER BY`, you can also limit the number of rows you get.
-Unfortunately the syntax is different from database to database.
+Unfortunately, the syntax is different from database to database.
 The following queries will fetch 10 classes, starting at class 20.

 MySQL, PostgreSQL, SQLite: